apacheli/bloons-automation/README.md

 > [!note]
 > This script is working as of `2024-02-12` on version `41.1.7608`.

 A Python script I wrote to help me grind collection events in Bloons TD 6.
-It is best to leave it running overnight or when you are at college (or school if you are a baby).

 ### Requirements

 Stuff you need unlocked:

+- Disable your monkey knowledge
 - x-2-4 Dart Monkey
 - x-2-3 Bomb Shooter
 - 4-1-x Glue Gunner